jbobbylopez/hi/README.md

      command: |
        expressvpn status | grep -i connected | sed "s/\\x1b\\[[0-9;]*[mGK]//g"
 ```
-In the case of ExpressVPN, I don't just want to check if the process is running, but I'm
+In the case of ExpressVPN, I'm not just interested in checking if the process is running, I'm also
-interested in capturing a portion of the command output to be included in the 'hi' tool reporting.
+interested in capturing a portion of the command output to be included in the reporting output of 'hi'.

 In order to leverage that output, there is a custom handler defined in `host_information.py`:
 ```